arduino/docs-content/content/learn/05.communication/08.bluetooth/bluetooth.md

 ## Summary

-In this article we explored the basics of Bluetooth Low Energy and how to set it up on your Arduino board using the ArduinoBLE library.
-We highlighted the differences between Bluetooth LE and Bluetooth Classic and finally we provided examples showcasing how you can send data between two Arduino boards or how to use your smartphone to connect to your Arduino board.
+In this article we explored the basics of Bluetooth® Low Energy and how to set it up on your Arduino board using the ArduinoBLE library.
+We highlighted the differences between Bluetooth® LE and Bluetooth® Classic and finally we provided examples showcasing how you can send data between two Arduino boards or how to use your smartphone to connect to your Arduino board.